ggeorgekkariuki/Waste-Image-Classification/README.md

 This project provided a robust predictive model with continous model learning leveraging strong machine learning techniques.
 Understanding the needs of the Konza City administration to meet their goals on waste management and making it into an eco-diverse city, was crucial in providing a system that is user-friendly and easily integratable.
 Continuous updates and refinements are important to ensure the model remains accurate in predicting the waste in the city.

 Implementing these models into their city will enhance the beauty of the city as well as improve the quality of life of its residents.
-Further improvements however can be noted as there is a need to tackle the rapidly increasing e-waste associated with the ease of acquiring electronics.